Questions? Call ANHC's Outreach Team at (907) 743-7220.

-Map of hot meal and food pantry distribution sites.
-(From the Municipality of Anchorage.)
+View a map of hot meal and food pantry distribution sites in Anchorage.

 Anchorage School District